berryempire/berryempire.github.io/law/constitution.md

 The emperor or an authority chosen by the emperor is allowed to grant, suspend or revoke citizenships.

 ### §4 Visa
-The emperor or an authority chosen by the emperor is responsible for issuing visas.
+Governor of each territory is responsible for issuing visas.

-### §5 Legal documents
-The emperor or an authority chosen by the emperor is responsible for issuing legal documents, passports, visas and postal stamps.

-### §6 Military
+### §5 Military
 The emperor may start a mobilization because of propaganda, to defend the empire or as a result of a diplomatic agreement.

+### §6 Law
+Laws, treaties and contracts can enter into the force by signature of the emperor or the lieutenant emperor.

 Signed Redberry, MP<br>
-18th August 2021<br>
+December 23rd 2021<br>
 The Sand Well